11 television shows that drastically changed in their fifth season

 In the season finale, "I Do, Adieu," Diane decides to persue her career as a writer and leaves behind Boston — and Sam — forever.
 Well, Shelley Long would reprise the character in the series finale.

 At the start of the fifth season, Erik Estrada walked on the show over contract disputes.
 He would return, but in his absence, in half a dozen episodes, former Olympic champion Caitlyn Jenner, then Bruce, slipped on the uniform to ride alongside Jon.
 Larry Wilcox, Jon himself, would leave the show at the end of the fifth season, which concluded with a backdoor pilot about a squad of ninja cops called "Force Seven."
-Check out more fascinating facts about CHiPs.

 5. Full House